BYTEWALLET · FINTECH · SHIPPED 2024

 Jargon with no context

-"UTXO" and "Gas Fee" appear with zero explanation.
-No tooltip, no help text.
+"UTXO" and "Gas Fee" with zero explanation.

 MAX ≠ balance